juanchosaravia/Keddit/README.md

 # Keddit
-A Reddit Android client using Kotlin
+A Reddit Android client developed using Kotlin

 Libraries used:
 - Retrofit 2.0